russellballestrini/russell.ballestrini.net/content/2018-12-25-yuletide-trains-and-homegrown-video-games.rst

 He was working during Christmas on his game while making pudding and drinking white russians (`recipe in the foot notes </yuletide-trains-and-homegrown-video-games/#white-russian-recipe>`_).
 He arrived at the conclusion that I was working from a passion-oriented mindset while he was from a goal-oriented mindset.

 Maverick doesn't rely on the income from his games, so I asked "why are you 'working' on Christmas?"
-He explained that because he often has a `type-a` or "goal mindset" and because of this, he has trouble relaxing until he finishes whatever he is working on.
+He explained that because he often has a `type-a` or "goal mindset", he has trouble relaxing until he finishes whatever he is working on.
 In a sense, he was working Christmas *so that he could* relax.

 As for myself, building games is a passion-oreiented process, I don't rely on the income and I use it to unwind.